-In the last few years, Intelligent Document Processing (IDP) has seen rapid growth in adoption rate as organizations deal with high volumes of complex documents.
-This software enables organizations of all sizes to remove costly and inefficient manual processes, improve data accuracy, and use their existing employees more effectively.
+In the last few years, intelligent document processing (IDP) has seen rapid growth in adoption rate as organizations deal with high volumes of complex documents.
+IDP software enables organizations of all sizes to remove costly and inefficient manual processes, improve data accuracy, and use their existing employees more effectively.

-According to Gartner, the IDP market is growing more than 100% year over year, and is projected to reach $4.8 billion in 2022, proving that businesses are rapidly adopting the technology as the necessity for automating complex use cases continues to grow.
+According to Gartner, the IDP market is growing more than 100% year over year, and is projected to reach $4.8 billion in 2022, proving that businesses are rapidly adopting document processing technology as the necessity for automating complex use cases continues to grow.

 And there are no signs of this growth slowing down.
-Times of economic uncertainty create higher demand for this type of technology.
+Times of economic uncertainty create even more demand for document processing technology.
 It’s in these times that public and private organizations look to increase efficiencies and cut costs by targeting inefficient, manual processes.

 What Is Intelligent Document Processing?

-Additionally, IDP overcomes the limitations of simple template-based document capture tools and streamlines the document processing activities using human-in-the-loop (HITL) capabilities to handle exceptions and to train and improve its capabilities over time.
+Additionally, IDP overcomes the limitations of legacy document capture tools like RPA and OCR and streamlines document processing using human-in-the-loop (HITL) machine learning to handle exceptions and to train and improve its capabilities over time.